-Alec loved woodwork& cabinet making, and football.
+Alec loved woodwork, cabinet making, and football.
 He began his working life as an engineering blacksmith in about 1906.
-He was twice awarded the Gold Medal for best and fairest player in the Goulburn Valley Football League.
-(Australian Rules Football).
-In 1915, Alexander move the the city and on 22 December 1915, at the Presbyterian Manse in Fooscray, he married Christina Elizabeth Anderson, daughter of John Slater Anderson and Elizabeth Emma Glover.
-In March 1916, Alec and Chris set up house in Belgrave Road, Murrumbeena, a Melbourne, moving to Bentleigh in 1926, McKinnon in 1934 and El Nido Grove, Glen Huntly in 1948, just before I was born.
+He played Australian Football with Kyneton Tigers, was a champion rover and He was twice awarded the Gold Medal for best and fairest player in the Goulburn Valley Football League.
+In 1915, Alexander moved to the city and on 22 December 1915, at the Presbyterian Manse in Footscray, he married Christina Elizabeth Anderson, daughter of John Slater Anderson and Elizabeth Emma Glover.
+In March 1916, Alec and Chris set up house in Belgrave Road, Murrumbeena, moving to Bentleigh in 1926, McKinnon in 1934 and El Nido Grove, Glen Huntly in 1948, just before I was born.

 They stayed there for many years.
 My father John McKinlay writes "The big plus for the family was more room.
 But this was an old house and a bit down at heel.
 A huge cyprus hedge across the front took some cleaning up at first but it was home for many years.
 The big kitchen table often sat a dozen around it and we were a happy family.
 Nigger the dog, a fig tree and over the fence a yard of racehorses.
-Chip bath heater & copper were fueled by wood, cement troughs.
-Grandpa Anderson affectionately known as ‘Parp’ lived with us and he was much loved.".
+Chip bath heater & copper were fueled by wood, and there were cement troughs.
+Grandpa Anderson, affectionately known as ‘Parp’, lived with us and he was much loved."

 Later my grandparents moved to a retirement village in Ringwood.
 My grandfather died on 20 Aug 1973 and was buried on 23 Aug 1973 at Springvale Cemetery, Victoria (Grave No. R.21.c.Allen Lawn).